 One tool that might help with this is the Task improvement process | PDF and Task improvement worksheet | PDF.
 If the issue is more broad than a particular task, you may ask the employee to complete the Workload reflection and discussion tool | PDF to help you understand what they’re dealing with.

-In some situations, an employee may be dealing with a health issue or disability that is affecting the amount of time it takes them to complete a work task.
-If this is the case, you should consider your Legal duty to accommodate
+In some situations, an employee may be dealing with a health issue or disability that's affecting the amount of time it takes them to complete a work task.
+If this is the case, you should consider your Legal duty to accommodate.

 Explore further